cllns/subdivision_select/README.md

 Subdivision Select
 ===

-*subdivision_select* is a Rails plugin that provides a new select form helper automatically loads subdivisions (states/provinces) of a country into a select box.
+**subdivision_select** is a Rails plugin that builds upon the **country_select** gem.
+When you select a country,
+a select box for the states or provinces (i.e. subdivisions) is automatically populated, for that country.
-It works via AJAX,
+It loads them via AJAX,
-but doesn't require you to write any javascript.
+but this plugin doesn't require you to write any javascript.

-'subdivisions' are commonly known as 'states' or 'provinces'.
+Terminology
+---
+This plugin is called **subdivision_select** but it could have been called *state_selct* or *province_select*

 The terminology comes from [ISO 3166-2](https://en.wikipedia.org/wiki/ISO_3166-2).

-This data is provided by the `countries` gem, via the `country_select` gem.
+This data is provided by the `countries` gem.

 Example
 ---